jonhiggs/question/README.md

 # question

-Ask a question until a valid response is received.
+Ask and validate a question within a shell script.
+It will set correct exit codes and/or return the entered value.

 ## Requirements
 It should run on any Unix OS.
 If you have